fpirsch/adventofcode2022/README.md

 - keep your code short.
 The shorter your solution, the less code you write, the less code you debug, the faster you get that solution.
 - try to keep up, don't skip days.
 You won't come back to solve them later, so a skipped day means 2 stars lost.
+- know your language and your libs.
+This saves a lot of time.
+You may not use lodash's `zip`or `chunk` functions often, but they can make a lot of difference.